How Hargreaves Lansdown and AvaTrade Compare in 2023

 Hargreaves Lansdown do not offer phone support.
 On the other hand

 Lets see how Hargreaves Lansdown and AvaTrade customer support compare side by side.

 Hargreaves Lansdown Vs AvaTrade Regulation and Licensing

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Hargreaves Lansdown and AvaTrade are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Hargreaves Lansdown and AvaTrade are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Hargreaves Lansdown or AvaTrade have these in place please be extremely cautious before you proceed with them.